pratinavseth/pratinavseth.github.io/_pages/about.md

  I'm always eager to learn from others and explore new ideas in this fascinating field.Thank you for stopping by.
 I hope you find something interesting here, and I welcome any thoughts or questions you might have.

+(WEBSITE UNDER CONSTRUCTION)

 (PS : Open to AI Research and Research collaborations)

 # 🔥 News
-- *2024.07*: &nbsp;🎉 Started as a Research Scientist at Arya.ai working on XAI and Interpretable AI in finance!
+- *2024.07*: &nbsp;🎉 Started as a Research Scientist at Arya.ai working on XAI and Interpretable AI for Regutable ML!
 - *2024.06*: &nbsp;🎉 AgriLLM accepted to KDD UC-24!
 - *2024.02*: &nbsp;🎉 Sailing Through Spectra accepted to ICLR Tiny Papers!
 - *2024.01*: &nbsp;🎉🎉 Started my Internship (as a part of my Bachelor Thesis) at Mila Quebec AI Institute (Remotely).